microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/directoryobject_getbyids.md

 # Get directory objects from a list of ids

-Returns the directory objects specified in a list of ids.
+Returns the directory objects specified in a list of IDs.

-NOTE: Not all directory objects returned are the full objects containing **all** their properties.
-For example [user](../resources/user.md) objects are returned with a limited set of properties, but when used in combination with the `$select` query option such as `$select=id` full [user](../resources/user.md) objects will be returned.
+>**Note:** Not all directory objects returned are the full objects containing **all** their properties.
+For example, [user](../resources/user.md) objects are returned with a limited set of properties, but when used in combination with the `$select` query option such as `$select=id`, full [user](../resources/user.md) objects will be returned.

 Some common uses for this function are to:

-* Resolve ids returned by functions (that return collections of ids) such as [getMemberObjects](directoryobject_getmemberobjects.md) or [getMemberGroups](directoryobject_getmembergroups.md)  to their backing directory objects.
+* Resolve IDs returned by functions (that return collections of IDs) such as [getMemberObjects](directoryobject_getmemberobjects.md) or [getMemberGroups](directoryobject_getmembergroups.md) to their backing directory objects.
 * Resolve ids persisted in an external store by the application to their backing directory objects.

 ## Permissions